-“Know one is immune from relapse”
+“No one is immune from relapse”

 Many clients who come to Hope have had long periods of recovery from their addiction.
 It is not unusual to experience Relapse in recovery due to stress and illness.
 In fact, the founder of Hope Simon Mott talks openly about being in a similar position a few times.
 A consequence from Simon’s addiction is Hep C which requires antiviral treatment and involves medication for side effects like insomnia, depression and anxiety etc This can start the cycle of drug dependence all over again and is very challenging to manage.